-From the weighting of each variable, it then appears that there are three indicators that have the greatest effects on the performance of traditional markets which include competitors with a weight of 0.15 (15 percent), bargaining power with buyers at 0.14 (14 percent) and income level per capita of Bali population at 0.13 (13 percent), whereas six other factors have varying effects between 8 and 9 percent.
+From the weighting of each variable, then it appears that there are three indicators that have the greatest effects on the performance of traditional markets: competitors with a weight of 0.15 (15%), bargaining power with buyers at 0.14 (14%), and income level per capita of Bali population at 0.13 (13%), whereas six other factors have varying effects between 8 percent and 9 percent.

-Rating is the respondents' perception on the importance level of each factor that affects the performance of companies whose value is between 1 and 4.
-In Figure 1, it can be seen that there are six factors which become opportunities: income per capita level of Bali population, inflation rate in Bali, economic growth in Bali, government regulation, security stability and public attitude toward traditional markets.
-There are three factors which become threats: information technology, bargaining power with buyers and competitors.
+Rating is the respondents' perception on the importance level of each factor that affects the performance of companies of which value is between 1 and 4.
+In Figure 1 (left-above) can be seen that there are six factors which become opportunities: income per capita level of Bali population, inflation rate in Bali, economic growth in Bali, Government Regulation, security stability and public attitude towards traditional markets.
+There are three factors which become threats: information technology, bargaining power with buyers, and competitors.